cnelson20/cx16os/docs/system_hooks.md

 - r0 holds a pointer where to write the ringbuffer
 - r1 holds a pointer in a program's RAM where to write info about the ringbuffer

+Returns size of buffer in .AX, 0 on failure (hook already in use)

 buffer information:

 - 4 bytes